Eric Thiman: Music

 Thiman was a prolific composer whose works were widely published in the UK and the USA.
 The catalogue of his published works numbers about 1,300.
 These include a large number of part songs (many for SS or SSA and piano, but also many for SATB) and many anthems and carols, as well as over 100 published organ pieces.
 A CD selection of his anthems, partsongs and organ music was recorded in 2016 by the Tudor Singers and the Eric Thiman Singers of Caterham School.

 Most of his church music was written for the non-conformist churches, but he also wrote anthems and canticles for Church of England choirs.
-He was influenced by Edward Elgar (1857–1934), but as Michael Hurd points out, the titles of his extended choral works - The Last Supper (1930), The Parables (1931), The High Tide on the Coast of Lincolnshire (1932) and The Temptations of Christ (1952) - more closely reflect the pre-Elgar lineage of John Stainer, Stanford and Parry.
+He was influenced by Edward Elgar (1857–1934), but as Michael Hurd points out, the titles of his extended choral works – The Last Supper (1930), The Parables (1931), The High Tide on the Coast of Lincolnshire (1932) and The Temptations of Christ (1952) – more closely reflect the pre-Elgar lineage of John Stainer, Stanford and Parry.
 The Last Supper, of approachable difficulty for amateurs, is sometimes programmed as an alternative to Stainer's The Crucifixion.

-He was the musical director of the Congregational Praise hymn book published in 1951.
-He contributed 15 tunes to the volume (including 'Gildas' and 'Stella') as well as descants and arrangements.
+For the Congregational Praise hymn book of 1951 he contributed 15 tunes to the volume (including 'Gildas' and 'Stella') as well as descants and arrangements.
 In 1969 he also wrote Varied Harmonies to Hymn Tunes: A short practical treatise.

 There are many secular and sacred partsongs and solo songs, including some lighter songs under the name Eric Harding.
 A selection of songs were recorded by Convivium Records in 2022.
 Although he mostly wrote with amateurs and practical church musicians in mind, there were also orchestral works and instrumental pieces for professionals.
 His first extended chamber piece was the Violin Sonata of 1934, dedicated to the violinist Sidney Hall and broadcast by him with the composer at the piano the following year.
 The four movement Suite in E for two pianos (1947) was written for Harry Isaacs and York Bowen, both colleagues of his at the Royal Academy.